 Master of Science in Health Informatics

-In the Master of Science in Health Informatics program, you will learn to design, develop and implement health information technology in a variety of healthcare settings.
-You’ll also become proficient in the foundations of healthcare provision, information science and computer science, and learn to lead the process of system creation and maintenance through immersive courses.
+As a student in this master’s degree program, you will learn to design, develop and implement health information technology in a variety of healthcare settings.
+You will also become proficient in the foundations of healthcare delivery, information science and computer science, and you will learn to lead the process of system creation and maintenance through immersive courses.